Professor-Paradox/OracleSQL/Exercises.md

            14        800       7369 SMITH      CLERK           7902 17-DEC-80                    20

     14 rows selected.
-    -- To get any type of output we go three level deep sub-query.
+    -- To get any type of output we go three-level deep sub-query.
-    -- In first level(inner most) we take the data in a formatted way.
+    -- In the first level(innermost) we take the data in a formatted way.
-    -- In second level(outer of 1st level) we add metadata needed, like rownum -- In third level(outer most) we execute our query on this new table from second level.
+    -- In the second level(outer of 1st level) we add metadata needed, like rownum -- In the third level(outermost) we execute our query on this new table from the second level.

     SQL> select *
       2  from